UPDATED October 6, 2018

 Safety Winner: Instant Pots

 In my research on air fryers, there just seem to be a number of issues with overheating, melting, smoking, plastic odors, and more.
-Instant pots must be on their game, or a literal bomb will go off.
+Instant pots must be on their game, or else a literal bomb will go off.
 They all tend to have at least ten different safety mechanisms in place.

 Healthy Eating Winner: Instant Pots